B. T. Roberts: Conflict with Methodist Episcopal Church

-Unfortunately for Roberts and the other so-called "Nazarites," the so-called "Buffalo Regency" controlled conference officers and appointments.
+The "Buffalo Regency" controlled conference officers and appointments.
 There has been documented accusation (cf. Marston 183) that the Regency were by and large "secret society men," belonging either to fraternal lodges or meeting in secret outside of Conference meetings in order to bully through policy and resolutions during official Conference meetings.
 This caused great trouble for Roberts who published the article "New School Methodism" in The Northern Independent, a religious news journal, just days before the 1857 Annual Conference met.
-In the article, Roberts cited exactly where he believed the present day Methodist Episcopal Church to have deviated from its Wesleyan heritage.
+In the article, Roberts cited exactly where he believed the Methodist Episcopal Church had deviated from its Wesleyan heritage.

 In 1857, the Annual Conference of Genesee convened in LeRoy, NY.
 Ecclesiastical charges were brought against Roberts.
 All of his attempts at appeal, trial by committee, or trial in civil court of law were denied.
 Roberts was convicted of "immoral and unchristian conduct."
 (Marston, 194) Roberts was not the only Methodist minister to be formally charged by the Genesee Conference in this period, all done so in an avowed effort to stamp out "Naziritism" (i.e. the minority-power reform movement).
-Though formally reproved, however, Roberts was surprisingly appointed to a new charge in Pekin, NY.
+Though formally reproved, Roberts was appointed to a new charge in Pekin, NY.

 While in Pekin, a local preacher named George W. Estes republished Roberts' "New School Methodism" in pamphlet form, including with it documentation of Roberts' trial at the 1857 Annual Conference.
 (Marston, 197) This was perceived by Conference leadership as a defiance by Roberts of his previous reproof.
 The Annual Conference met in Perry, NY in 1858 at which time Roberts was once again tried and found guilty.
 He was formally stripped of his ordination but remained a member of the Methodist Episcopal Church as a layman on probation.
 During the ensuing year, Roberts supported his family as a traveling preacher as he and the reform movement in general had a healthy following among Methodist laity.
 This support was demonstrated by a number of local church resolutions within the Genesee Conference, condemning the actions of the Conference leadership in its treatment of Roberts.

 The idea of separating from the Methodist Episcopal Church had entered the mind of some reformers and had already produced denominational offspring, both in America and in England.
 However, Roberts attempted to avoid secession, waiting during his probation period to appeal his case directly to the General Conference of the MEC to be held in 1860.
 Various "free" Methodist churches, independent of the MEC, were formed prior to Roberts' formation and organization of an official denomination named "Free Methodist."